Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Introduction

+To reduce manual effort, tools such as Primer3 and Primer3Plus can rapidly generate candidate primers that satisfy basic design constraints, thereby decreasing repetitive work and some sources of human error.
+However, primers that meet \textit{in silico} criteria do not necessarily perform well in laboratory PCR experiments.
+Moreover, the specificity of automatically generated primers to a particular variant cannot be assumed and typically requires additional verification (e.g., database searches and experimental testing).

-A significant limitation of existing tools concerns input sequence length constraints.
-Primer3, for instance, only processes sequences up to 10,000 base pairs—making it unsuitable for viruses like SARS-CoV-2 with 30,000+ base pair genomes, and entirely inadequate for organisms like E. coli with over 5 million base pairs.
-Current systems simply cannot effectively handle such extensive genomic sequences.
+Another important limitation of commonly used tools is their restriction on input sequence length.
+For example, Primer3 processes sequences up to 10,000 base pairs, which makes it unsuitable for viruses such as SARS-CoV-2 with genomes exceeding 30,000~bp, and impractical for bacteria such as \textit{E. coli} with genomes on the order of millions of base pairs.
+As a result, existing pipelines often cannot be applied directly to long genomic sequences without substantial preprocessing or manual intervention.

-Therefore, the limitations of existing primer design methods can therefore be summarized as:
+Taken together, the limitations of existing primer design methods can be summarised as follows: